7 Practical Ways to Honor Your Parents

 For you to move on to the fun part of this blog post, you have to be convinced that you can do it!
 You have to know that you should honor your parents, and that you can honor them, whether or not you think they are worthy of it.
 So, here’s the key.

-“Respect is earned; honor is given.” – Randy Phillips
+Pastor Randy Phillips says this: “Respect is earned; honor is given.”

-God did not command us to respect our parents.
+So, although we should respect our parents, God actually commands us to do something different.
+He tells us to honor them.
 We’re not expected to keep a tally of the good and the bad that they do, weighing it all on the scales of respect, finding them fruitful or faulty, and then honoring them if they deserve it.

-It’s their position in our lives that demands our honor.
+It’s their position in our lives that demands the honor we give.
 Our gratitude for the life that is ours is the impetus for the honor that God says our parents should receive.

-If you struggle with adhering to this commandment, try thinking of it this way: In many ways, this is a command to honor all parents, because in bestowing honor upon the one, there’s a ripple effect that honors them all.
+If you struggle with adhering to this commandment, try thinking of it like this.
+In many ways, this is a command to honor all parents, because in bestowing honor upon the one, there’s a ripple effect that honors them all.
 People who honor the position of a parent are people who desire humility, integrity and peace in their lives.
-Just think what impact you can have for generations to come when you humbly honor the ones who gave you life, just for the peace it brings you to do it.
+Just think what impact you can have for generations to come when you humbly honor the ones who give us life, just for the peace it brings you to do it.

 Here are 7 practical ways to intentionally show our parents the honor which God requires that we bestow upon them.